Characters: Fallout 1

 - Master of Unlocking

-- The Smart Guy: Not book-smart, but very street smart and quick on her feet.
+- The Smart Girl: Not book-smart, but very street smart and quick on her feet.
 She's also good at picking locks.

-- Straight Edge: She stays off drugs and alcohol because she once witnessed a good friend die of an overdose.
+- Straight Edge: She stays off drugs and alcohol because she once witnessed a good friend die of an overdose from Psycho.

 - Weapon of Choice: Throwing knives.